raphv/galactic-home/README.md

  * Data from Air Quality sensors, with different colours based on different thresholds
  * Three forecasts from [OpenWeatherMap](https://www.home-assistant.io/integrations/openweathermap/)

-In order to use the **doorbell** function, you can add it to an automation or script, and trigger the REST command defined in `configuration.yaml`
+In order to use the **doorbell** function, you can add it to an automation or script, and trigger the [RESTful command](https://www.home-assistant.io/integrations/rest_command/) defined in `configuration.yaml`

 ## Part 2: Micropython files for the Galactic Unicorn